kaage/NetAutomation_materials/Week2-assignments/README.md

 ## How to get MAC-address tables out from the devices?

 I think the easiest way to get MAC-address tables in Ansible is using NAPALM.
-However I discovered a bug in NAPALM and need to wait for fix: [https://github.com/napalm-automation/napalm-ios/issues/104](https://github.com/napalm-automation/napalm-ios/issues/104)
+However I discovered a bug in NAPALM but it is fixed in the development branch of NAPALM: [https://github.com/napalm-automation/napalm-ios/issues/104](https://github.com/napalm-automation/napalm-ios/issues/104)

+napalm-mac-table-yaml.yml does the job.

+## How to get interface information out from the devices?

+There are multiple ways to get interface information.
+I decided to use NAPALM with "interfaces" filter as I was using NAPALM ansible module already

+napalm-interfaces-yaml.yml does the job.

 ## Report format

-MAC-address tables are pushed into github repository to see changes in visual format
+MAC-address tables and Interface informations are combined into single file to see relevant information by quick look.

+Example of Report format: